microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/datasubjectrequestdetail.md

 ---
 title: "dataSubjectRequestDetail resource type"
-description: "Represents properties about the details about the data subject request like number of items found, number of items reviewed etc."
+description: "Represents the details of a data subject request, including number of items found, number of items reviewed, and so on."
 author: "skadam-msft"
 localization_priority: Normal
 ms.prod: "compliance"